-Actuarial Assumption June 30, 2018 Measurement Date

-Actuarial Valuation Date 30-Jun-18

-Contribution Policy No pre-funding

-Discount Rate 3.87% at June 30, 2018

-(Bond Buyer 20-bond Index)

-General Inflation 2.75% annually

-Mortality, Retirement,

-Disability, Termination CalPERS 1997-2015 Experience Study

-Post-retirement mortality projected fully generational

-Mortality Improvement with Scale MP-17

-Aggregate - 3% Annually.
-Merit - Tables from

-Salary Increases CalpERS 1997-2015 Experience Study

-Non-Medicare - 7.5% fro 2020, decreasing to an

-ultimate rate of 4.0% in 2076 and later years.

-Medicare - 6.5% for 2020, decreasing to an ultimate

-rate of 4.0% in 2076 and later years.

-Medical Participation at

-Medical Trend

-Retirement 100%

-Medical Plan at Retirement Currently covered - Same as current election
+Actuarial Assumption June 30, 2018 Measurement Date Actuarial Valuation Date 30-Jun-18 Contribution Policy No pre-funding Discount Rate 3.87% at June 30, 2018, and 3.50% at June 30, 2019 (Bond Buyer 20-bond Index) General Inflation 2.75% annually Mortality, Retirement, Disability, Termination CalPERS 1997-2015 Experience Study Mortality Improvement Post-retirement mortality projected fully generational with Scale MP-17 Salary Increases Aggregate - 3% Annually.
+Merit - Tables from CalpERS 1997-2015 Experience Study Medical Trend Non-Medicare - 7.5% fro 2020, decreasing to an ultimate rate of 4.0% in 2076 and later years.
+Medicare - 6.5% for 2020, decreasing to an ultimate rate of 4.0% in 2076 and later years.
+Medical Participation at , Retirement 100% Medical Plan at Retirement Currently covered - Same as current election

+Sensitivity of the Net OPEB Liability to changes in the Trend rate - The following presents the District's Net OPEB Liability if it were calculate using a trend table that is 1% point lower or 1% point higher than the current rate: